yeastrc/mason/README.md

 ## Read the Paper or Cite Mason
 A thorough description of Mason, its features and capabilities, may be found in the following publication:

 Daniel Jaschob, Trisha N. Davis, and Michael Riffle.
-Mason: A JavaScript web site widget for visualizing and comparing annotated features in nucleotide or protein sequences.
-Journal.
-Date.
-Volume(Issue) Pages.
+Mason: a JavaScript web site widget for visualizing and comparing annotated features in nucleotide or protein sequences.
+BMC Res Notes.
+2015 Mar 7;8:70. doi: 10.1186/s13104-015-1009-z.

 ## Get Started with Mason